 - One alcohol beverage is relaxing, but anything over that amount is stimulating and can disrupt the sleep cycle.

 - Routines are important.
 Go to bed and wake up at the same time every day.

 - Don’t take work to bed!
 Turn your computer screen and electronic devices off prior to bedtime.

 - At bedtime make your room as dark as possible.
 Invest in black-out curtains, which block not only natural light, but artificial light from outside, both of which can disrupt your ability to get some shut-eye.

 - Shut down any sleep-disruptive blue light electronic devices.
 Blue light interferes with the body’s production of melatonin, our natural sleep-inducing hormone.
 There are now apps you can install that block the blue light from your device—check out Twilight and Blue Light Filter from your app store.

 - Turn off the TV!
-You might think falling asleep to the TV is soothing, but the light and sound from it are disrupting your sleep cycle.
+You might think falling asleep to the TV is soothing, but the light and sound from it disrupt your sleep cycle.